Topics

 The center of religious teaching is the Essence of God and its purpose is to establish a link between the created and the Creator.
 In addition, it is to strengthen that relationship to a point where the heart can witness the Divine Light (tadjalli).
 Therefore, all functions, whether they are physical or rational are connected with the Divine so that consciously and subconsciously the thought of God encircles the mind.

-The first stage of dhikr is to repeat continuously (as in mantra) an% Divine Name (ism e'lahi) or attributes with the tongue.
+The first stage of dhikr is to repeat continuously (as in mantra) any Divine Name (ism e’lahi) or attributes with the tongue.
 When someone is engaged in this activity, then his or her mind also remains focused on that thought.
-Even when temporarily the mind disengages in dhikr occasionally the mechanical motion never let the will move away from the dhikr.
-This stage in Sufism is referred as dhikr lisani (verbal), which means to repeat any Divine Name verbally while maintaining the focus on dhikr.
+Even when temporarily the mind disengages in dhikr occasionally the mechanical motion never lets the will move away from the dhikr.
+This stage in Sufism is referred to as dhikr lisani (verbal), which means to repeat any Divine Name verbally while maintaining the focus on dhikr.

 When you say the same name repeatedly then that single thought registers in the mind.
 Concentration is enhanced and the mind is able to maintain a focus on a single thought.
 When this occurs then the person feels a burden in repeating the Name with the tongue.
 He feels pleasure in repeating the Name in the realm of thought (alam khiyal).
 Therefore he switches from dhikr lisani to dhikr khafi (hidden).
 This stage in Sufism is known as dhikr galbi (by heart).